 Medicaid Coverage and the Intent to Return Home

 Unfortunately, no. Once a person moves out of their home of many years, it is no longer considered their “principal residence.”
 Making a permanent move to an assisted living facility is a clear statement that a senior does not plan to live in their community home again.
 At that point, it is considered a house rather than a home, so the exemption no longer applies.
 However, in some states the exemption can be continued for up to six or 12 months as long as the senior maintains a reasonable “intent to return” home.
+Once the intent to return is nullified, a home becomes a countable asset that can be used to pay for long-term care.

 Home Ownership and Medicaid Planning